-How to Deposit and Trade Forex at Exness
+How to Deposit and Trade Forex on Exness

-Funding your Exness account is quick and easy.
+Funding your Exness account is fast and simple.
 Here are some tips for hassle-free deposits:

-- The PA displays payment methods in groups of ones which are readily available for use and those that are available post account verification.
+- The PA displays payment methods in groups of ones that are readily available for use and those that are available post-account verification.
 In order to access our complete payment method offering, make sure your account is fully verified, meaning that your Proof of Identity and Proof of Residence documents are reviewed and accepted.

 - Double-check minimum deposit requirements for using a specific payment system.

 - The payment services you use must be managed under your name, the same name as the Exness account holder.

 - While choosing your deposit currency, remember that you will need to make withdrawals in the same currency chosen during the deposit.
 The currency used to deposit does not need to be the same as your account currency, but note that exchange rates at the time of transaction do apply.

 - Finally, whichever payment method you are using, please double-check that you haven’t made any mistakes when you entered your account number, or any important personal information required.

 Visit the Deposit section of your Personal Area to deposit funds into your Exness account, any time, any day, 24/7.

 Digital currencies are not tied to any country or any of its regulations.
 You can deposit in any part of the world without worrying about its specific restrictions.
 Moreover, cryptocurrencies’ rates don’t react to geopolitical influence or inflation because crypto works independently of the centralized payment and banking systems.